denten-books/plain-text/4-sign.md

 the screen, but crucially, it now constitutes a simulation of the archived inscription.
 Typing a word on keyboard produces one sort of a structure on tape or disk and another on the screen.
-The two are related but not equivalent.
-The lay reader still does not have the means to check for veracity.
-An opaque "black box" of a machine mediates between reading and writing.
+The two are related but not homologous.
+The lay reader has no means to ensure correspondence between visible trace and stored mark.
+An opaque "black box" of a computational device mediates between reading and writing.

 Historical detail needed to bolster the diffusion of simulated text along the above trajectory leads us to a cluster of textual machines.
 I propose we keep the following three landmark mechanisms in view as milestones along our
-journey: the Controller patented by Hyman Goldberg in 1911; the The Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better concise name, the Time Fob, introduced by Douglas Engelbart in 1968.
-The maker of the first of these devices attempts to heal the rift between human and machine alphabets, inventing a kind of a mechanical punch card capable of moving minds and levers alike, using the same kind of writing.
+journey: the Controller patented by Hyman Goldberg in 1911; the The Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Time Fob, introduced by Douglas Engelbart in 1968.
+The maker of the first of these devices attempts to heal the rift between human and machine alphabets, inventing a kind of a mechanical punch card capable of moving minds and levers alike, using an alphabet understood by humans and machines both, after one and the same inscription.
 The second device attempts to give its human operators a glimpse into the hidden world of magnetic polarities and electric charges.
 The last of these belongs to what Peter Denning, a prominent computer scientist has called the "third generation" of computer systems---an assemblage of storage, input, and output technologies that continue to shape our contemporary encounter with text today.[^ln2-denning] Together, these devices tell a story of a fracture and a of a compromise at the center of simulated textuality.
 What we see cannot always be what we get.
 Our inscriptions elude us, even as we learn how to recover a sense of literacy from physicalities ever retreating, illegible, encrypted, and opaque.

 ### A. Machine Control